Adult-use cannabis legalization establishing the adult-use market and decriminalization passed both chambers of the NJ Legislature.

 Enabling legislation passed the Assembly 49-24 with six abstentions and the NJ State Senate 23-17.
 NJ Senators Ron Rice (D-Essex) and Paul Sarlo (D-Bergen) voted against it.

 Decriminalization passed with broader bipartisan support in the Assembly 64-12 with three abstentions and no debate.
 It passed the Senate 31-2 with 6 absentations.

-Assemblyman Raj Mukherji (D-Union), who is involved in Garden State Dispensary (GSD), abstained from the vote.
+Assemblyman Raj Mukherji (D-Hudson), who is involved in Garden State Dispensary (GSD), abstained from the vote.
 Assemblyman Paul Moriarty (D-Gloucester) also abstained.
 The rest of the abstentions were Republicans.
-Mukherji also abstained from the decriminalization, with the other abstentions being Republicans.
+Mukherji also abstained from the decriminalization vote, along with a few Republicans.

-Assemblywoman Annette Quijano (D-Union) said she wanted to thank Speaker Coughlin and Assembly members Joe Danielson (D-Somerset), Wimberly (D-Passaic) Jamel Holley (D-Union), and Britnee Timberlake (D-Essex) for their leadership on cannabis.
+Assemblywoman Annette Quijano (D-Union) said she wanted to thank Speaker Coughlin and Assembly members Joe Danielson (D-Somerset), Benji Wimberly (D-Passaic) Jamel Holley (D-Union), and Britnee Timberlake (D-Essex) for their leadership on cannabis.
 She also thanked Senator Nick Scutari (D-Union) who sponsored the bill in the Senate.

 “We listened to the advocates, faith leaders, and experts,” Quijano said.

 Thus, measures were added to include micro-businesses, a Cannabis Regulatory Commission (CRC) member from a national justice organization, and the Office of Minority, Disabled Veterans, and Women Cannabis Business Development to help them access the market.
 The legalization bill also includes impact zones for residents negatively affected by the War on Drugs.